-Using homemade sunscreen recipe with zinc oxide is a natural way to protect your skin from the sun without harmful chemicals.
+Using homemade sunscreen recipe with zinc oxide is a natural way to protect your skin from the harmful UV rays of the sun without harmful chemicals.
 This DIY recipe is easy to make and safe to use on kids.

 With Summer right around the corner, it’s time to whip up a batch of sunscreen to have on hand!